- 17th April 2015: New fire extinguisher servicing contract signed for a dental laboratory in Exmouth, Devon

-- 20th May 2013: New keyholding with 24/7 response service commenced to two properties in Plymouth, Devon
+- 17th April 2015: New keyholding and 24/7 response contract commenced to a commercial property in Plymouth, Devon

-- 6th May 2013: New keyholding and 24/7 response service to residential property commenced in Torquay, Devon
+- 15th April 2015: New keyholding and 24/7 response contract commenced to a commercial property in Exeter, Devon

 Read More Testimonials

 As part of the Government's commitment to reduce death, injury and damage caused by fire, the Government has reviewed fire safety law; and is making a number of changes which are designed to make the law easier to understand and comply with.

 These changes form the Regulatory Reform (Fire Safety) Order (RRFSO).
 The changes set out in the RRFSO will apply to non-domestic premises only.

 The Regulatory Reform (Fire Safety) Order 2005 was approved by Parliament on 7 June 2005, and has become law since 1st October 2006.